 Before you allow anyone to remove your waste YOU must ensure they are registered with the Environment Agency as a 'Carrier of Waste' and that they give you a Waste Transfer Note for the waste they are removing.

 Here is a video which explains how to dispose of your waste safely and legally.

 Who removes fly-tipping from my land?

 Removal of fly-tipping from private land is the responsibility of the land owner.
-Please visit the National Fly-tipping Prevention Group website for advice on what to do with fly-tipped waste and how to protect your land.
+Please visit the National Fly-tipping Prevention Group page on the keep Britain tidy website for advice on what to do with fly-tipped waste and how to protect your land.